-Time-vested restricted stock awards granted to officers vest one-third per annum.
+Restricted stock awards granted to officers vest one-third per annum.
 Restricted stock awards granted to outside directors vest on the one-year anniversary of the grant date.
 The fair value of restricted stock awards is equal to the closing market price of the underlying common stock as of the date of grant and is expensed over the requisite service period on a straight-line basis.
 Vesting is achieved on these dates with active employment or participation as a member of the Board on the date of vesting.

-Long-term Incentive Plan (“LTIP”): The Company has two long-term incentive performance-based stock awards.
-In July 2011, the Board approved a special award of performance-based non-qualified stock options under a LTIP.
+Long-term Incentive Plan (“LTIP”): In July 2011, the Board approved a special award of performance-based non-qualified stock options under an LTIP.
 Subsequent grants of this award were made upon hire of new officers.
 Under this award, stock options were granted to officers with vesting dependent on achievement against long-term strategic and financial objectives.
 Total stock options earned and vested were based on achievement against pre-established targets for fiscal 2016.
 The performance period was completed in fiscal 2016.
-Although the performance period was completed and the stock options were earned and vested, there are still stock options outstanding as of May 31, 2017.
+Although the performance period was completed and the stock options were earned and vested, there are still stock options outstanding as of May 31, 2019.

-The following table summarizes performance stock option activity for fiscal 2017:
+The following table summarizes LTIP performance stock option activity for fiscal 2019:

-Other information pertaining to performance stock options follows:
+Other information pertaining to LTIP performance stock options is as follows:

-The following table summarizes performance restricted stock activity for fiscal 2017:
+The following table summarizes LTIP performance restricted stock activity for fiscal 2019:

-Non-compensatory employee benefit plan: Prior to January 1, 2016, the Company offered a non-qualified Employee Stock Purchase Plan (“ESPP”) to all employees under which the Company’s common stock could be purchased through a payroll deduction with no discount to the market price and no look-back provision.
-This ESPP was discontinued as of December 31, 2015.
-Effective January 1, 2016, the Company began offering a qualified ESPP to all employees.
-Under this qualified ESPP, the Company’s common stock can be purchased through a payroll deduction at a discount to the market price.
+Non-compensatory employee benefit plan: The Company offers a qualified Employee Stock Purchase Plan (“ESPP”) to all employees.
+The Company’s common stock can be purchased through a payroll deduction at a discount to the market price.
 The qualified ESPP allows for a discount of up to 15% based on the sole discretion of the committee established to administer the plan.
-For offering periods during fiscal 2017 and fiscal 2016 the discount was set at 5% of the market price.
-Transactions under the non-qualified ESPP occurred directly through the Company’s transfer agent and no brokerage fees were charged to employees, except for when stock was sold.
+For offering periods during fiscal 2019, fiscal 2018, and fiscal 2017 the discount was set at 5% of the market price.
+Transactions under the non-qualified ESPP occurred directly through the Company’s transfer agent and no brokerage fees were charged to employees.
 Transactions under the qualified ESPP occur through the Company’s third-party stock plan administrator.
-The plans have been deemed non-compensatory and therefore, no stock-based compensation costs have been recognized for fiscal years 2017, 2016, or 2015 related to either plan.
+The plans have been deemed non-compensatory and therefore, no stock-based compensation costs have been recognized for fiscal years 2019, 2018, or 2017 related to either plan.